 Welcome to my beautiful creation, ya weirdo!
 I am glad you’re here.
 It would seem that you want to know some more about me.
 If that’s the case, strap in…here we go!

 Before we leave, I just have one question: While I really do appreciate your visiting this little internet gem, what were you thinking?!?
 Have you lost your mind?
 I hope you don’t email your grandmother with this browser window!
 What would Grammy think with you visiting such places!
 Poor Grammy, God rest her soul!

+Well hey there!
 I’m Chris and I will be your tour guide for the rest of this crazy adventure.
-Well, that over there (^—–) is a Minion…not me.
-It’s actually the closest thing to an accurate representation of me you’re going to get when:
+What?
+No!
+That over there (<—–) is a Minion…not me…though it’s actually the closest thing to an accurate representation of me you’re going to get when:

 - I am asleep in the middle of the night.

 - The building I occupy is on fire.

 - The building I occupy is on fire, and I DID NOT start it.

 - My inner-self succumbs to my ADHD mind.

 I’m over there (—–>) with my oldest child, who quite possibly could be the world’s first successful personality transplant recipient.
 It’s crazy how much you can spend your life imagining what your children are going to look, sound, and act like, and then be totally mesmerized and blown away at the mysterious and wonderful package-deal that pops out.